required-field/squinewave/supercollider/README.md

 You may want to manually specify the install location in the first step to point it at your SuperCollider extensions directory: add the option `-DCMAKE_INSTALL_PREFIX=/path/to/extensions`.

+MacOS
-(NB on mac this is usually named bla bla "/Application Support" blah with a space.
+on mac this is usually named bla bla "/Application Support" blah with a space.
 This must be escaped, eg:

     cmake .. -DCMAKE_INSTALL_PREFIX=~/Library/Application\ Support/SuperCollider/Extensions

 NOTE the tilde, it is omitted by SC Platform.userExtensionDir; command)

+On Windows, Platform.userExtensionDir reports ```C:\Users\me\AppData\Local\SuperCollider\Extensions```
+but to set it I had to rephrase with front slashes:

+    cmake .. -DCMAKE_INSTALL_PREFIX=C:/Users/me/AppData/Local/SuperCollider/Extensions

+CMAKE will report what happened

 It's expected that the SuperCollider repo is cloned at `../supercollider` relative to this repo.
-If it's not: add the option `-DSC_PATH=/path/to/sc/source`.
+Since we are 2 dirs deep with /squinewave/supercollider, probably your supercollider source is 2 dirs above build.
+So define **SC_PATH** for cmake:

+    cmake .. -DSC_PATH=../../supercollider

 ### Developing